project-gemmi/gemmi/paper.md

 The second area is working with crystallographic data – experimentally observed reflections.
-This includes reading and writing files in the MTZ and mmCIF formats and performing commonly used operations on the reflections.
+This includes reading and writing files in the MTZ and mmCIF formats and performing various operations on the reflections.

 The third area is working with electron density maps – real or complex values on a 3D grid.
 Electron density can be calculated from both the structural model and experimental data.
-The functionality here includes switching between the so-called direct space and the reciprocal space, which involves Fourier transform.
+The functionality here includes reading and writing files in the MRC/CCP4 map format, analysing and modifying the density, and using the fast Fourier transform to switch between the so-called direct space and the reciprocal space.

 GEMMI is written in C++.
-It has Python bindings and limited Fortran bindings.
+It has Python bindings and, for selected functions, also C and Fortran bindings.
-Parts of the library have been compiled to WebAssembly for use in web applications.
+The library can be compiled to WebAssembly for use in web applications.
 For example, UglyMol [@Wojdyr:2017] uses it to read MTZ files.

 # Statement of need

-GEMMI is funded by CCP4 and Global Phasing Ltd., providers of MX software, to deliver functionality needed in other projects of these organizations.
+GEMMI is funded by two organizations that develop MX software:
+CCP4 and Global Phasing Ltd. The aim is to deliver functionality needed in other projects of these organizations.
-Initially, it was focused on working with the PDBx/mmCIF file format, then it expanded to other areas.
+Initially, the focus was on working with the PDBx/mmCIF file format, then the scope was expanded to other areas.

-The library has a significant overlap with two more mature libraries in this field: CCTBX [@cctbx] and Clipper [@clipper].
+The library has a significant overlap with other libraries used in this field: CCTBX [@cctbx] and Clipper [@clipper].
-Nevertheless, even when the same functionality is implemented again, there is often a chance to make a different trade-off between the speed of calculations and the accuracy of results, or between the simplicity of the code and the number of provided options.
+But even similar functions implemented again often add something new, because different trade-offs can be made: between the speed of calculations and the accuracy of results, or between the simplicity of the code and the number of provided options.